haroldtreen/readmeio-sync/README.md

 ```
 readmeio-sync upload [--production]
 ```
-By default, readmeio-sync will use your staging slug for the upload.
-Including the production flag allows you to upload to production.
+Including the production flag will push the content to production.

 ### 6) Remote Clean:
 When you remove content from your registry file, it does not auto-magically delete it from your Readmeio project too.
 Upload only does updates and creates.